bbauska/W3Cx-2of5/README.md

 <h4>HTML:</h4>

 ```
-<p id="p18">He is Ulysses, a man of great craft, son of Laertes.
+<p align="left" id="p18">He is Ulysses, a man of great craft, son of Laertes.
 He
    was born in rugged Ithaca, and excels in all manner of stratagems and
    subtle cunning.</p>
 <p id="p19">Madam, you have spoken truly.</p>